Overseas student numbers

 The student visa route is the main visa category for international students coming to study at a higher education institution.
 How long students can stay depends on the length of their course and their previous studies in the UK.
 Degree-level students can usually stay for up to five years.

-In July 2021, a new post-study work visa for international students, the ‘graduate route’, opened.
-The graduate visa gives international graduates permission to stay in the UK for two years after successfully completing a course in the UK.
-For graduates who completed a PhD or other doctoral qualification, the visa lasts for three years.
+In July 2021, a new post-study work visa for international students opened, known as the graduate route.
+The graduate visa gives international students permission to stay in the UK for two years after successfully completing a course in the UK.
+Graduates who complete a PhD or other doctoral qualification can use the visa to stay for three years.

 However, there are growing concerns about the reliance of some UK universities on international tuition fee income, particularly from Chinese students.
 In June 2022, the House of Commons Public Accounts Committee warned higher education providers are potentially exposing themselves to significant financial risks should assumptions about future growth in international student numbers prove over-optimistic.